A MORE COMFORTABLE SUNDAY

 TUESDAY: Partly cloudy.
 Slightly warmer.
 A spotty t’shower possible.
 HIGH: 82 LOW: 60

 WEDNESDAY.
-Partly cloudy.
-Warm and a bit more humid.
-A stray storm possible.
-HIGH: 83 LOW: 63
+Partly to mostly sunny.
+Warm and a bit humid.
+HIGH: 84 LOW: 63

 THURSDAY: Partly sunny, warm and humid.
 Again, a stray storm chance.
 HIGH: 84 LOW: 64